-At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
-This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures.

-- Safer recruitment training has been undertaken by the Headteacher / Deputy Head and Headteacher's PA. - Volunteers and Governors all have a DBS check, references are taken and a discussion about safeguarding guidelines takes place before they work in the school.
-(See Appendix 2)
+- At least one person conducting any interview for a post at the school will have undertaken safer recruitment training.
+This will cover, as a minimum, the contents of the Department for Education's statutory guidance, Keeping Children Safe in Education, and will be in line with local safeguarding procedures. - Safer recruitment training has been undertaken by the Headteacher / Deputy Head and Headteacher's PA. - Volunteers and Governors all have a DBS check, references are taken and a discussion about safeguarding guidelines, inductions and training takes place before they work in the school.
+(See Appendix 2) - Safer recruitment starts at the advert stage and permeates the whole recruitment process.
+A single central register is kept showing all the checks made on the people working in school.

-22. Safer Working Practice
+25.0 Safer Working Practice

-22.1 All adults who come into contact with children at this school will behave at all times in a professional manner which secures the best outcomes for children and also prevents allegations being made.
+25.1 All adults who come into contact with children at this school will behave at all times in a professional manner which secures the best outcomes for children and also prevents allegations being made.
 Detailed advice on safer working practice can be found in the school's Code of Conduct.